Herniated & Bulging Discs

 Conservative Treatment of Herniated Discs

-The physicians at Princeton Brain & Spine Care provide the latest technologies in the ever-changing world of surgical pain management.
+The physicians at Princeton Brain, Spine & Sports Medicine Care provide the latest technologies in the ever-changing world of surgical pain management.
 Conditions treated include the management of intractable pain syndrome, failed back syndrome, cancer pain, trigeminal neuralgia, occipital neuralgia and others.

 - Pain medication.
 Your sports medicine or neurosurgery specialist may prescribe NSAIDs (non-steroidal anti-inflammatories), muscle relaxants or short-term narcotic painkillers for acute disc pain.
 In severe cases, we may also recommend an epidural steroid injection.

 - Heat & cold therapy.
 This is especially helpful during the first 24 to 48 hours after disc herniation.

 - Physical therapy.
 Exercises like gentle massage, stretching and strengthening may decrease pain and improve flexibility.